jimmyjon711/AT-Documentation/README.md

 This needs to be done before building the documentation to ensure that the latest `AFC-Klipper-Add-On` stuff is present.

+## Alternative setup

+Alternatively, you can use `mise` to set up the environment.
+A `mise.toml` file is provided with the repo for this purpose.

 ## Run locally:
 ```bash
 mkdocs serve